CCurl/q4/README.md

 - Both types can be set and can come after an operator (":<x>" or "+<a>").

 ## Operations
-An operation takes either 0, 1 or 2 operands:
+An operation can take 0, 1 or 2 operands:
-- Operations that take no operands just do whatever they do (eg - '"' or ';').
+- If an operation takes no operands just do whatever they do (eg - '"' or ';').
-- Operations that take one operand use the ACC for that operand (eg - '.' or ',').
+- If an operation takes one operand use the ACC for that operand (eg - '.' or ',').
-- Operations that take two operands use the ACC and (expr) (eg - '*' or '=').
+- If an operation takes two operands use the ACC and (expr) (eg - '*' or '=').
 - If an operation results in a value, that value goes into the ACC.
 - Operations can be chained (eg - M*X+B:Y).